watson-developer-cloud/java-sdk/.github/CONTRIBUTING.md

 If you want to contribute to the repository, here's a quick guide:
   1. Fork the repository
   1. Edit the [`config.properties`](../common/src/test/resources/config.properties) file to add your service credentials to the appropriate fields.
-  2. develop and test your code changes, gradle: `mvn verify -fae -DskipITs=false`.
+  2. develop and test your code changes: `mvn verify -fae -DskipITs=false`.
     * Run `checkstyle`: `mvn checkstyle:check`. 🏁
     * Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
     * Check for unnecessary whitespace with git diff --check before committing.